mapworksio/Studio-Boilerplate/README.md

 ## Quick start

-Open `index.html` using your favourite browser.
+Run `npm install` to install all dependencies.

+Run `npm start` to start the development server with live reloading.

+Replace `mapworksPath` and `client_id` in `src/index.js` with values specific to your environment/organisation.

 ## Usage

-* Modify `custom.js` with all your custom JavaScript code.
+* Modify `src/custom.js` with all your custom JavaScript code.
-* Modify `custom.css` with all your custom CSS styles.
+* Modify `src/css/custom.css` with all your custom CSS styles.

 ## License